Study and Training for Effective Pastoral Ministry (STEP)

 Staff and Administration

-The program is staffed by a director and administrative assistant.
-All instructors are guest instructors except that they also grade the work that is done for the units they teach.
+The program is staffed by a director, associate director and administrative assistant.
+All instructors are experienced pastors or ministry leaders with Masters level education.
 Mark Wenger became director on July 1, 2005.
-The director of STEP reports to the dean of Eastern Mennonite Seminary.
+The director of STEP reports to the associate dean of Eastern Mennonite Seminary.